sychus/sso_generator/README.md

 Where contactId in this case could be your organization id and daysToExpire any number of days for example the number 15

-## Functions
-This module exposes the following functions:

 ### `Important`
 This program returns two different keys
 - ´contextKeyForSupportTeam´ should be sent to support and must be added to license metadata.